willclarktech/anthropology-research-token/README.md

 npm run flatten
 ```

 Note that (for now) you will need to manually reconcile the `SPDX-License-Identifier` comments in the flattened source code.
+This is also your opportunity to add your own arbitrary comments at the top of the flattened file for posterity.

 ## Networks